Market

 Company as a lessee

-components of the contract and allocates the consideration in the contract to each lease component on the basis of
+the contract and allocates the consideration in the contract to each lease component on the basis of the relative

-the relative standalone price of the lease component and the aggregate standalone price of the non-lease
+standalone price of the lease component and the aggregate standalone price of the non-lease components.

 The Company recognises right-of-use asset representing its right to use the underlying asset for the lease term at the

-the initial measurement of the lease liability adjusted for any lease payments made at or before the commencement
+initial measurement of the lease liability adjusted for any lease payments made at or before the commencement date less

 The Company measures the lease liability at the present value of the lease payments that are not paid at the

-that rate can be readily determined.
-If that rate cannot be readily determined, the Company uses incremental
+rate can be readily determined.
+If that rate cannot be readily determined, the Company uses incremental borrowing rate.

-borrowing rate.
-For leases with reasonably similar characteristics, the Company, on a lease-by-lease basis, may adopt
+For leases with reasonably similar characteristics, the Company, on a lease-by-lease basis, may adopt either the

-either the incremental borrowing rate specific to the lease or the incremental borrowing rate for the portfolio as a
+incremental borrowing rate specific to the lease or the incremental borrowing rate for the portfolio as a whole.
+The lease

 associated with these leases are recognised as an expense on a straight-line basis over the lease term.